Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ GET /api/subscription/payments/renewal -> Get payments to renew
   - ✅ GET /api/subscription/payments/collect -> Get payments to collect
   - ✅ POST /api/subscription/payments/:paymentId/collect -> Collect a payment
-  - ⏳ TESTING NEEDED GET /api/subscription/payments/failed -> Get failed payments
+  - ✅ TESTING NEEDED GET /api/subscription/payments/failed -> Get failed payments
-  - ⏳ TESTING NEEDED POST /api/subscription/payments/:paymentId/retry -> Retry a payment
+  - ✅ TESTING NEEDED POST /api/subscription/payments/:paymentId/retry -> Retry a payment

 #### 2.3.3 Add missing endpoints for batch processing in the admin service
-- ⏳ Add missing endpoints for batch processing in the admin service
+- ✅ Add missing endpoints for batch processing in the admin service
   - ✅ POST /api/admin/batches/run/create-payments -> Create payments batch (in status open)
   - ✅ POST /api/admin/batches/run/collect-payments -> Collect payments batch (collect all payments in status open)
-  - ⏳ TESTING NEEDED POST /api/admin/batches/run/retry-failed-payments -> Retry failed payments batch (for payments with status failed)
+  - ✅ TESTING NEEDED POST /api/admin/batches/run/retry-failed-payments -> Retry failed payments batch (for payments with status failed)
-  - ⏳ TESTING NEEDED POST /api/admin/batches/run/process-pending-cancellations -> Process pending cancellations batch (cancel all subscriptions in status pending-cancellation)
+  - ✅ TESTING NEEDED POST /api/admin/batches/run/process-pending-cancellations -> Process pending cancellations batch (cancel all subscriptions in status pending-cancellation)
-  - ⏳ TESTING NEEDED POST /api/admin/batches/run/process-renewals -> Process renewals batch (renew all subscriptions in status active and allocate new tokens)
+  - ✅ TESTING NEEDED POST /api/admin/batches/run/process-renewals -> Process renewals batch (renew all subscriptions in status active and allocate new tokens)

+### 2.4 Prelaunch Page Creation and Release

+#### 2.4.1 Prelaunch Page Creation
+- ⏳ Create a prelaunch marketing page
+  - ⏳ Interface to join the waitlist
+  - ⏳ Integrate beehive (email newsletter system)
+  - ⏳ Disable registration and login for the prelaunch
+  - ⏳ Remove routes to other pages (to only have a plain marketing page)
+  - ⏳ Add Terms of Service and all other important pages for the prelaunch
+  - ⏳ Remove "Careers" from the footer
+  - ⏳ Contact
+  - ⏳ Privacy Policy
+  - ⏳ About

+#### 2.4.2 Prelaunch Page Release
+- ⏳ Release the prelaunch page

-### 2.4.
+### 2.5.
 Stripe Integration
 - ⏳ Configure Stripe products and prices to match plans
 - ⏳ Implement credit card and paypal payment processing
 - ⏳ Set up subscription creation in Stripe
 - ⏳ Handle subscription lifecycle events via webhooks
 - ⏳ Add token package purchases

-### 2.5.
+### 2.6.
 Service-Level Token Deduction
 - ⏳ Implement token deduction in each individual service (LLM, Image, Voice, etc.)
 - ⏳ Add token cost calculation per service
 - ⏳ Create token pre-authorization checks (without deducting)
 - ⏳ Implement proper error handling for insufficient tokens
 - ⏳ Add detailed metadata for token transactions

-### 2.6.
+### 2.7.
 Plan Limitation Enforcement
 - ⏳ Create middleware for checking subscription features
 - ⏳ Implement validation for limitations based on plan
 - ⏳ Add restriction logic for premium features
 - ⏳ Create validation for max scenes per job logic
 - ⏳ Implement monthly job count tracking and limits (counter for every job)

-#### 2.6.1.
+#### 2.7.1.
 Plan Limitation APIs
 - ⏳ POST /api/subscription/limitations/calculate-job-cost - Enhance existing endpoint.
 Check if user has sufficient tokens before deducting.
 Up to now only gives the cost of the job, but does not check if the user has sufficient tokens.
 - ⏳ POST /api/subscription/limitations/usage -
 -> Check if a feature is available in user's plan (content type is allowed, max scenes) --> If not backend validation and frontend different render behaviour (e.g. disable button, show a message, etc.).
 Max scenes, content type limitation
 -> Check if a job counter has reached the limit defined in the plan

-#### 2.6.2 Frontend Limitation Check
+#### 2.7.2 Frontend Limitation Check
 - ⏳ Check configuration of the options in the json files for each option (planId) -> Render different feedback and disable options if the user has not the permission to use them
 -> Duration / max scenes
 -> Visual Selection
 -> Voice Selection
 -> Assembly Templates Selection

-### 2.7.
+### 2.8.
 Frontend Dashboard Pages for Subscription and Tokens

-#### 2.7.1.
+#### 2.8.1.
 Subscription Management UI
 - ⏳ Create subscription plan comparison page
 - ⏳ Implement subscription management interface
 - ⏳ Add plan upgrade/downgrade flow